pyriemann.clustering.Kmeans¶

 - Returns:

-- distndarray, shape (n_matrices, n_clusters)
+- distndarray, shape (n_matrices, n_centroids)

-Distance to each centroid according to the metric.
+Distance to each centroid.

 - get_metadata_routing()¶